Top of the page

 A heart block is a problem with your heart's electrical system.
 Normally, a small area of the heart (sinus node) creates the electrical signals that cause the heart to beat in a timed and regular way.
 A heart block occurs when the signal is blocked.
 This disrupts the heartbeat.
 A heart block does not mean that blood flow to the heart is blocked.

 There are three types of heart blocks.
 In a first-degree heart block, the signal is slower than normal.
 But the heart rate is normal, and the heart usually is not damaged.
-Some medicines may cause a first-degree heart block.

 In a second-degree heart block, some signals do not reach the lower chambers of the heart.
 This can cause the heart to skip a beat or have an abnormal rhythm.